-education and awareness of climate change.296 The COP also invited the GEF to improve the effectiveness of its operations relating to climate change and provide for GEF accountability to the COP.297
+education and awareness of climate change.
+The COP also invited the GEF to improve the effectiveness of its operations relating to climate change and provide for GEF accountability to the COP.

-Close to US \$2 billion in funding has been provided through the GEF on climate-related activities since 1991.298 In recent years, the COP has requested the GEF to work more effectively with it299 and to continue to provide financing respecting: national communications by non-Annex I countries, capacity building in non-Annex I and EIT countries, climate change education, global climate observation systems,300 and technology transfer to non-Annex I countries.301 funded by the GEF, in the areas of adaptation, technology transfer, energy use, agriculture, forestry, waste management and assisting developing countries that are particularly dependent on
+Close to US \$2 billion in funding has been provided through the GEF on climate-related activities since 1991.
+In recent years, the COP has requested the GEF to work more effectively with it and to continue to provide financing respecting: national communications by non-Annex I countries, capacity building in non-Annex I and EIT countries, climate change education, global climate observation systems, and technology transfer to non-Annex I countries.

+The parties to the Protocol at COP-6 bis held in Bonn in 2001, agreed to establish a Special Climate Change Fund to finance climate change programmes complementary to those funded by the GEF, in the areas of adaptation, technology transfer, energy use, agriculture, forestry, waste management and assisting developing countries that are particularly dependent on